-If you share a bed with your baby, you can pat him briefly to encourage settling.
-Turn away when your baby is quiet to allow him to settle to sleep.
-See Sharing your bed with baby for more information on safe co-sleeping.
+- If you co-sleep with your baby, pat her briefly to encourage settling.
+Turn away when your baby is quiet to allow her to settle to sleep.

 Putting a screen up between your bed and the cot can be a good idea if you’re sharing your room with your baby and you want to use controlled comforting.
-This means she won’t be able to see you directly, and might not be as upset when you don’t offer a cuddle.
-Cardboard or a sheet will do for the screen.
+This means he won’t be able to see you directly, and might not be as upset when you don’t offer a cuddle.

 Looking after yourself

-Changing a baby’s sleep patterns is a challenging and tiring task.
+Changing baby sleep patterns is a challenging and tiring task.
 You need to look after yourself by resting during the day when you can, going to bed early and asking family and friends for help.

 Video Baby sleep stories